-- The institution promotes faculty and students to carry out their research work in reputed industries, research organizations and research centres. - Post Graduate students are encouraged to carry out their project work at reputed research institutions like CMFRI- (Central Marine Fisheries Research Institute) Cochin, TIES-(Tropical Institute of Ecological Sciences)Manarcad, CMFRI Thoothukudy, KUFOS (Kerala University of Fisheries and Ocean Studies) Cochin, Regional Agricultural Research Station Kumarakom,ISRO VSSC, Vishveswasarya Museum Banglore, and Planetarium Trivandrum. - The departments collaborate with various organizations for carrying out the research work of faculty members and students.
-This enables students to acquire the skills necessary to handle advanced technologies and make them more employable.
+- The institutions promotes faculty and students to carry out their research work in reputed industries, research organizations and research centres. - PG students are encouraged to carry out their project work at reputed research institutions like CMFRI- (Central Marine Fisheries Institute) Cochin, TIES-(Tropical Institute of Environmental science)Manarcad, CMFRIT Thoothukudy, KUFOS (Kerala University of Fishery and Ocean Studies)Cochin, Kerala Agricultural Research Institute Kumarakom ,ISRO VSSC, Vishveswasarya Museum Banglore, Planetarium Trivandrum. - The departments collaborate with various organizations for carrying out the research work of faculty members and students.
+This enables students to acquire the skills necessary to handle advanced technologies and make them more job- oriented.